• Skip to main content

 Most popover pans have 6 cups.
 Those make huge popovers.
 Delicious, but you end up waiting for another 6 to bake if you have a crowd.

 I love using a mini popover pan with 12 cups.
-To me, this is a standard size.
+To me, this is a great standard size.

 popover pan with 12 cups